Nik Naks (British snack): Flavours

 Scampi 'n' Lemon made a comeback in 2002, just before being sold to KP and United Biscuits.
 The Scampi 'n' Lemon then replaced the Cream 'n' Cheesy flavour in multipacks from 2006.
 From 2008, the Scampi 'n' Lemon flavour was phased out to make room for the new Pickle 'n' Onion flavour.
 However, Scampi 'n' Lemon remains in multipacks.
 Pickle 'n' Onion flavour has since been discontinued.

 Despite its name, Scampi 'n' Lemon flavour Nik Naks has never contained fish or animal products.
-Since its relaunch in 2018, the product is suitable for both vegetarians and vegans because the flavourings are synthetic.
+Since its relaunch in 2018, the product is suitable for both vegetarians and vegans.

+In June 2025, Nik Naks relaunched the cheese flavour as Tangy 'n' Cheesy.

 Advertising

 The brand ran a notable advertising campaign in the '90s created by animator Bill Plympton, based on his short film Push Comes to Shove, in which two men's heads transform into a variety of shapes.
-This was subsequently followed up by 5 second adverts describing how ugly the snack was.
+This was subsequently followed up by 5 second adverts describing how ugly the snack was versus how great it tasted.
 In 1993, the brand ran an instant win promotion giving away rubbish.
 Such things as tummy fluff, a 2p piece and bits of string were given away.

 During 2004–5, its advertising led with the tag line 'Eat the Freak', coined due to their odd appearance.
 One commercial, set on a cross-Channel ferry, was a modern parody of the sci-fi classic Alien, wherein a passenger eats a Nik Nak only to have it explode from his stomach and begin dancing to "Le Freak" by Chic.
+This advertisement was controversial, with other 80 complaints referencing the advertisement.
+It was later edited.